Please visit our website for more information about our organization.

-Thoroughbred Retirement of Tampa, Inc. (also known as T.R.O.T. or TROT) is a 501(c)(3) dedicated to the safe retirement, rehabilitation and adoption of Tampa's racing Thoroughbreds.
+Thoroughbred Retirement of Tampa, Inc. (also known as T.R.O.T. or TROT) is a 501(c)(3) dedicated to the safe retirement from racing, rehabilitation, retraining and re-homing of Tampa's racing Thoroughbreds.

 TROT recognizes the potential that retiring Thoroughbreds offer, and is able to assist them transition to the next phase of their lives.
 With the support of owners, trainers and the community, we can raise awareness about the importance of Thoroughbred retirement and make a difference in the lives of these athletes.

 TROT started out as Thunder Bay Horse Rescue, Inc. in 2003.
 In 2009, the name changed to Thoroughbred Retirement of Tampa, Inc. After meeting with Tampa Bay Downs and the Tampa Bay Downs HBPA before the 2009/2010 live racing meet, TROT became the official Thoroughbred retirement program for the track.